 In addition to electricity provided by PGE's own generation portfolio, to meet retail load requirements and balance energy supply with customer demand, the Company purchases and sells electricity in the wholesale market.
 To fuel its generation portfolio, the Company purchases natural gas in the United States and Canada and sells excess gas back into the wholesale market.
-PGE also performs portfolio management and wholesale market services for third parties in the region.
+PGE also performs portfolio management and wholesale market services for third parties in the region and purchases and sells environmental credits in the wholesale marketplace.

 The Company participates in the California Independent System Operator's (CAISO) western Energy Imbalance Market (EIM), which allows, among other things, more renewable energy integration into the grid by better complementing the variable output of renewable resources.
-PGE recently announced plans to join the CAISO's Extended Day-Ahead Market (EDAM) to build on the success of the western EIM and help provide the Company and its customers access to more affordable, reliable and clean energy.
+PGE recently signed the implementation agreement to join the CAISO's Extended Day-Ahead Market (EDAM) to build on the success of the western EIM and help provide the Company and its customers access to more affordable, reliable and clean energy.
 Utilities that participate in the EDAM, expected to begin operating in 2026, will bid their anticipated energy demand and generating resources into the market a day ahead of expected usage.
 The EDAM will then optimize generation resources and the energy needed for all market participants, allowing them to receive the least costly and cleanest energy to meet their energy needs.
 The EDAM takes advantage of existing technology and systems PGE has deployed and leverages the Company's transmission system to connect regional resources across a common market, such as hydropower and wind facilities in the Pacific Northwest and solar facilities in California and the desert Southwest.

-In its ongoing effort to benefit retail and wholesale customers, in 2023, PGE joined the Western Power Pool's resource adequacy program known as the Western Resource Adequacy Program (WRAP), which could become a binding commitment in 2026 or 2027.
+In its ongoing effort to benefit retail and wholesale customers, in 2023, PGE joined the Western Power Pool's resource adequacy program known as the Western Resource Adequacy Program (WRAP), which has announced that it is on a path to begin binding operation in 2027.
 The WRAP represents a regional framework to more effectively address resource adequacy, enhance reliability, integrate clean energy, and manage costs through resource diversification and capacity sharing across a wide geographic footprint and broad pool of participants across the West.